intel-lab-lkp/linux/Documentation/networking/eql.rst

   Which is worse?
 A huge fee for a 56K leased line or two phone lines?
   It's probably the former.
-If you find yourself craving more bandwidth, and have a ISP that is flexible, it is now possible to bind modems together to work as one point-to-point link to increase your bandwidth.
+If you find yourself craving more bandwidth, and have an ISP that is flexible, it is now possible to bind modems together to work as one point-to-point link to increase your bandwidth.
 All without having to have a special black box on either side.